10 Terrific Places for Tea for Two in Paris

 Palais des Thés

-The modern Palais des Thés shops, with lime green, mustard yellow and white bulk tea tins lining the walls and numerous tasting stations throughout are vibrant and inviting ways to discover, taste and learn.
-I enjoyed my first taste of the Mao Cha Imperial Light, the flavor profile for which was described as “earthy, mineral, and vegetal with notes of mushroom.”
+The modern Palais des Thés shops, with lime green, mustard yellow, and white bulk tea tins lining the walls, and numerous tasting stations throughout, are vibrant and inviting ways to discover, taste and learn.
 In front of each blend is a small bowl of crushed tea leaves covered by a glass cloche which you can lift to inhale the fragrance.

-The vibe here is inviting tea lounge-meets-laidback classroom.
-Laurence, the tea-bar’s boundlessly knowledgeable and amiable director, and her new protégé, Natia, clearly enjoy revealing a world of teas to their customers.
-They get to know your tastes, then give thoughtful advice and share fascinating back stories about their extraordinary teas.
+The vibe at Betjeman & Barton is inviting tea lounge-meets-laidback classroom.
+Laurence, the tea-bar’s boundlessly knowledgeable and amiable director, and her new protégée, Natia, clearly enjoy revealing a world of teas to their customers.
+They get to know your tastes, then give thoughtful advice and share fascinating backstories about their extraordinary teas.
 As Laurence put it, “we try to help people explore and find new teas, and to make them accessible.”
-And that they did; I discovered some wonderful teas to pack up and take home.
+And that they do.

-She had me taste the silky Wulong Milky tea, which I learned had been fermented in milk at 86 degrees, accounting for its milky taste and notes of caramel, and it pairs perfectly with simple cakes like madeleines.
+Try the silky Wulong Milky tea, which is fermented in milk at 86 degrees, accounting for its milky taste and notes of caramel.
+It pairs perfectly with simple cakes like madeleines.
 It should be infused for five minutes, and, like most teas, you can reinfuse it up to three times, adding thirty seconds each time that you do.
-Another stand-out was the Oolong Jing Shuan, a robust tea with leaves that are hand-rolled thirty-six times and is produced by a woman owned and run business.
-Laurence shared that smoked teas, like their Korean and Japanese Lapsangs, pair perfectly with cheese.
-Forget wine!
-The tea is the thing.
+Another stand-out was the Oolong Jing Shuan, a robust tea with leaves that are hand-rolled thirty-six times.
+It’s also produced by a woman-owned and run business.
+You also shouldn’t miss their smoked teas, like their Korean and Japanese Lapsangs, which pair perfectly with cheese.

 Philip Ruskin is an External Lecturer (ESSEC Bus.
 School), Consultant (food & travel marketing), writer, drummer and regular contributor to Frenchly.
 He loves to bike around his adopted hometown of Paris.
 Find him here, on Instagram.